PIM vs MDM: A Comprehensive Comparison

 What is Product Information Management (PIM)?

-Key functions of PIM
+Key Functions of PIM

 PIM consolidates data from other sources then publishes to multiple channelsPIM stores data pulled from several other sources in a single system, which allows for an easy management and enrichment process, before distributing them to other channels.